Huckiel7/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-Creating a readme for task 3, Write a function that gets the length of a prefix substring
+Creating a readme for task 4, Write a function that searches a string for any of a set of bytes